vaibhavlohia07/Zomato-Gen-AI/README.md

   - Outputs a flat list of all text chunks and saves them to `database.csv`.

   ## chatbot.py
+  **Purpose:**
 - Serves as the core logic for the restaurant chatbot.
-It handles embedding generation, similarity-based document retrieval, and response generation using an LLM (either Gemini or LLaMA).
+It handles embedding generation, similarity-based document retrieval, and response generation using an LLM (Gemini).
   -
 ---

 ## Challenges Faced & Solutions